plumvillage/newsletter/src/2024/en/articles/br-dinh-thanh--transforming-resentment-into-compassion.md

 >
 > 2. That there have been leaders and executors for these acts: servile Eichmanns (men who accepted this work like any others, and exonerated themselves by referring to orders and loyalty) […]
 >
 > 3. That millions of people were placed and kept in a situation where they knew nothing about it.
-And didn't know because they didn't want to know; and didn't want to know because they had no right to know.
+And didn’t know because they didn’t want to know; and didn’t want to know because they had no right to know.
 So millions of passive Eichmanns.”

 The atrocious and long war in Vietnam would not have been possible without a sufficiently favorable American public opinion—sufficiently favorable because the public was kept under disinformation.
 Hence Thay’s courageous departure for the United States to reinform the American public and call for a halt to the war — a departure which earned him exile from his country.